Ntropish/s-validator/README.md

-# s-val
+# s-validator

 **A simple, lightweight, and type-safe validation library for TypeScript and JavaScript.**

-`s-val` provides a straightforward and declarative API for building validation schemas, ensuring your data conforms to the required structure and types without any external dependencies.
+`s-validator` provides a straightforward and declarative API for building validation schemas, ensuring your data conforms to the required structure and types without any external dependencies.

 ![cover image](./cover.webp)